 These savvy farmers stand out for their unparalleled consistency and quality, as well as their dedication and expertise in organic farming.
 Not only are they are leaders in organic disease and pest-resistance methods, but they also have learned how to increase their yield by utilizing these practices, which benefits them economically.

-In addition to our direct trade practices with the farmers in Davao, we’ve also worked to support their community beyond bolstering their local economy, by collaborating with local schools on a lunch program for their students.
+In addition to our direct trade practices with the farmers in Davao, we’ve also worked to support their community beyond bolstering their local economy by collaborating with local schools on a lunch program for their students.
 From 2011 until the program’s culmination in 2020, we partnered with two elementary schools, Malagos & Baguio.
 With the help of the school administrators and PTA, we developed a Sustainable Lunch Program to ensure that the local children--many of whom are the sons and daughters of our farmer partners--would eat more than one meal per day.
-In this program, which we call A Product of Change, Askinosie Chocolate purchased Tableya, (a traditional Filipino hot cocoa) created by the PTA at the schools, sold the Tableya online, in our storefront and to select specialty food retailers across the country, then returned 100% of the profits to the PTA for them to source local food to provide lunches for each of the 800-1000 students.
+In this program, which we call A Product of Change, Askinosie Chocolate purchased Tableya, (a traditional Filipino hot cocoa) created by the PTA at the schools, sold the Tableya online, in our storefront and to select specialty food retailers across the country, then returned 100% of the profits to the PTA for them to source local food and build gardens to provide lunches for all of the 800-1000 students.
 We closely monitored the success of the program by analyzing key benchmarks including height, weight, arm circumference, school attendance, test scores and more.
-During the duration of the program until it reached full sustainability in 2020, nearly 1.4 million school lunches were provided and malnourishment has significantly decreased.
-Additionally, attendance is consistently up and achievement test scores have risen more than 25%.
+During the duration of the program until it reached full sustainability in 2020, nearly 1.4 million school lunches were provided and malnourishment decreased dramatically.
+Additionally, attendance was consistently up and achievement test scores rose more than 25%.
 The program was designed for the schools to reach full self-sufficiency, and also to help a new school implement the program.
 We’re proud to report that our two original schools, as well as a third school who was supported by Baguio, are providing lunches to each of their students and we offer support, advice and guidance as needed.